browserengineering/book/book/scripts.md

         return self.interp.evaljs(code)
 ```

-This `JSInterpreter` object stores the values of all the JavaScript
+DukPy's `JSInterpreter` object stores the values of all the JavaScript
 variables and lets us run multiple JavaScript snippets while sharing
-the same variables.
+state like variable values between them.

 We create a `JSContext` while loading the page: